-This feature indicates boat speed in miles per hour or knots.
+This feature indicates boat speed in miles per hour, knots per hour, or nautical miles per hour.
 On boats with V8 engines, this gauge must be interfaced with a GPS.

 • Trip Distance Meter

 This feature indicates the distance traveled in miles or nautical miles since the meter was last set.